C23-PS342-Capstone-Bangkit-2023/Gizi_Guru_APP/README.md

 #### How to use
 1. Open App.
-2. setelah mulai aplikasi anda akan masuk ke halaman login, silahkan login terlebih dahulu. jika tidak ada akun silahkan register terlebih dahulu
+2. After starting the application you will enter the login page, please login first. if there is no account please register first
 3. if so, you will enter the main page and can try some of the main features such as add meals and image recognition.
 <br/>